 Rick Bayless Gardens

 Welcome to one of the most unique, most eco-friendly, and most vibrant spots in Chicago, the Rick Bayless Gardens.
-Located on the 606 Elevated Park in Bucktown, this garden spot provides a colorful spread of 1,000 square feet of greenery.
+Located on 606 Elevated Park in Bucktown, this garden spot provides a colorful spread of 1,000 square feet of greenery.
 The 'backyard area' here at Bucktown is the main production garden and holds 13 raised planter beds that produce salad greens, edible flowers, and several different types of herbs.
-This produce is utilized in Rick's restaurants, in which he works with local grower Bill Shores to produce.
+This product is utilized in Rick's restaurants, in which he works with local grower Bill Shores to produce.

 In the 8 month production period this garden will produce over 700 pounds of greens, 65,000 edible flowers, 250 pounds of herbs, and 100 pounds of butternut squash.
 During the 4 months of off-season production, the plants move into any one of 3 greenhouses, still producing an impressive amount of food during this time.